angular/angular-cli/CONTRIBUTING.md

   git push origin my-fix-branch
   ```

-- In GitHub, send a pull request to `universal:master`.
+- In GitHub, send a pull request to `universal:main`.
 - If we suggest changes then:

   - Make the required updates.